Addison Lee: Accessibility

+In October 2015, Addison Lee introduced CycleCab, a service allowing up to two passengers to travel in a cab with one bicycle.

+Controversies

 In April 2012, Addison Lee's chairman John Griffin instructed all of its drivers to begin using bus lanes, against the will of Transport for London.
 Griffin argued that allowing only licensed black taxis to use the lanes was "unfair discrimination".
 Griffin also secured a judicial review against Hackney Carriage legislation saying it was archaic.

 John Griffin said the firm would "indemnify any fines or payments" that the firm's drivers would incur.
 In April 2012 the High Court ruled that Addison Lee could not encourage or instruct its drivers to use bus lanes.

 In the April 2012 edition of Addison Lee's corporate magazine Add Lib, John Griffin used his editorial piece to voice his opinion that collisions with cyclists were unavoidable, and not the fault of his drivers.
 He concluded: "It is time for us to say to cyclists, ‘You want to join our gang, get trained and pay up’."
 This has caused a reaction from London's cycling community, including the London Cycling Campaign, CTC, Levenes Cycle and the London Fixed-Gear and Single-Speed forum, who have started taking action boycotting Addison Lee cabs by leaving negative reviews on the company's iPhone app, organizing protests, and calling for people to lobby their companies to stop their Addison Lee accounts.

 Dr. Belinda Web started an e-petition with HM Government to have Addison Lee's license withdrawn.
 This caused a reaction from London's cycling community, including the London Cycling Campaign.

 On 26 April 2012, the Chief Procurement Officer confirmed that the UK Government (OP71) contract with Addison Lee would be terminated at the end of April 2012.

 In 2015, following reports that a small number of Addison Lee drivers had kicked same-sex couples out of their cars, the company introduced a diploma for its drivers, which includes equality training.

 In September 2017, Addison Lee lost a tribunal case brought by Leigh Day, which sought to grant employees rights such as the minimum wage and holiday pay.